READING AND PHONICS at coombe road primary school

 All reading books are banded across the school and children progress through the various stages as they become more confident readers.
-We have a very broad range of books for children to select from, including those from schemes such as Rising Stars (de-codeable texts), Oxford Reading Tree and Collins Big Cats, as well as 'real' books such as "The Gruffalo".
+We have a very broad range of books for children to select from, including those from schemes.

 Every child has a Reading Assessment Card (RAC) detailing current targets for their stage in the Curriculum.
 This enables all adults in school, parents and the child themselves to know what they have achieved so far and what their next steps in learning are.

 We provide regular meetings for parents on how to best support their children in their reading development as well as various information to help support them when back at home.